bartobri/mrrcrypt/README.md

 must be copied to the above directory so they can be used with the `-k key_name` option.

-Note that "key_name" coresponds to the name of the key file.
+Note that "key_name" corresponds to the name of the key file.
 If John encrypts messages using his "default" key file, and gives a copy to Bob so he can decrypt them, Bob should rename the file to "johns_key" so he does not overwrite his own default key file.
 Then Bob can then use `-k johns_key` when